john-szetho/code-playground/README.md

-# Hello Website (blank)
+# Hello

-This is a basic static HTML starter project you can build on however you like.
-No need to save.
-While you develop your site, your changes will happen 🪄 immediately in the preview window.
-You can upload assets like images or audio in `assets` to the left.
-The rest is up to you and your imagination.
+This is a Code Playground and today we will be exploring a few Simple Tricks :D

+1. Hover states
+2. Custom cursors
+3. CSS transforms (rotate, filter effects, scale)
+4. Updating classes with Javascript
+5. Keyframe animations
+6. Draggable elements
+7. SVG elements
+8. ???

+This playground contains a placeholder images which you can find in the `assets` folder to the left, but feel welcome to upload your own to use.

 ## What's in this project?